QianyeYang/mpmrireg/README.md

   cd ./data
   python CIA_cleaning.py
   ```
 * [ITK_SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) was used to manually convert the dicom format in to nifty format.
-The cleaned and format-converted data can be directly accessed [here]() to save some time.
+The cleaned and format-converted data can be directly accessed [here](https://drive.google.com/file/d/1CXFLT2Bdvnjd5Zb9MmpFIknoRX1JHQPx/view?usp=sharing) to save some time.
+We recommend to directly use the converted data to avoid unexpectable failures, such as the conflict cause by the data update and structure adjustment on the server of the Cancer Imaging Archive.
+Please manually unzip the .zip file in the ``./data`` folder.
 * Then use the following command line to do the preprocessing.
-Then the processed data will be generated to ``CIA-external-npy``.
+Then the processed data will be generated to ``./data/CIA-external-npy``.
   ```
   python CIA_preprocessing.py
   ```
-* The preprocessed data are also provided [here](https://drive.google.com/file/d/15l4IBfNUTdOwQL6rY2H6ekpwfaeNIfPj/view?usp=sharing), if the above links are not available.
-For those users who want to skip the data preprocessing can also download this data set.
+* The fully-preprocessed data are also provided [here](https://drive.google.com/file/d/15l4IBfNUTdOwQL6rY2H6ekpwfaeNIfPj/view?usp=sharing), if the original links are not available.
+For those users who want to skip the data preprocessing can also download via this link.
 Please manually download and unzip it under the ``./data`` folder.

 ### Inference
 * While training, a experiment folder will generated in the ``./logs/mpmrireg/``, for example ``./logs/mpmrireg/05-6.pri_gmi0.15_l2n1000_sample5``